CPI Blog

 In the image below, a sectional view of the cabinets below shows bypass airflow around equipment (left) and good airflow management guiding air through equipment and blocking recirculation (right).

-When heat loads reach 6-7 kW per cabinet, the volume of cold air required to remove heat from the cabinet typically exceeds the amount of cold air that can be practically delivered to the cabinet.
+Traditionally, without containment, when heat loads reach 6-7 kW per cabinet, the volume of cold air required to remove heat from the cabinet typically exceeds the amount of cold air that can be practically delivered to the cabinet.
 As a result, air is borrowed from the room, and the air near the top of the cabinet is much higher in temperature because it mixes with hot air that re-circulates over and around the cabinet from the hot aisle.

 The solution for this is to isolate and remove the heat (the hot exhaust air) from the room with the Vertical Exhaust Duct.